melvinvarkey/bigipsecurity/README.md

 4. Try to decode this value using available tools (see below).
 5. Inspect suffix of BIGipServer cookie name and verify that it does not contain any sensitive information about network infrustructure.

-The following example shows a GET request to BIG-IP with LTM module and a response containing BIGipServer cookie.
+The following example shows a GET request to BIG-IP and its response:
  ```
 GET /app HTTP/1.1
-Host: x.x.x.x
+Host: example.com
  ```
  ```
 HTTP/1.1 200 OK